 There are loads of up-and-coming companies that produce everything from ski jackets and clothing to actual skis, snowboards and related equipment sourced from eco-friendly materials.
 It’s also worth trying to use products like eco-friendly sunscreen, ski wax, etc. whenever possible to avoid dumping toxins into our gorgeous mountains.
 And, of course, don’t be one of those people who throws rubbish off the chairlifts.
 As stated in one of my favourite ski resorts: Snow melts, trash doesn’t!

-You’ll probably be taking a plane to get to your winter sports destination.
-Once on the other end, you can choose between renting a car or taking a bus or train to the ski resort.
+The most environmentally friendly option for getting to the Alps is going by train, and this is easier than it sounds.
+The journey takes about 10 hours and you get settle down in comfort and skip the checked-luggage fees.
+If you do take a plane to get to your winter sports destination, you can choose between renting a car or taking a bus or train to the ski resort.
 While renting a car might seem like the easiest option, plenty of places offer excellent, affordable shuttles from the airport directly to the ski resort.
-Personally, I almost always choose this option as this also means I don’t have to drive on the snowy alpine roads!

 It’s really inspiring to see how many ways there are to cut down on our environmental footprints while skiing or snowboarding.
 Let’s keep those mountains white!